evanberkowitz/metaq/README.md

 Task scripts inherit the bash environment variables as the batch scheduler provides them, but do not have access to `METAQ` variables, and are not passed any parameters.
 They should be relatively self-contained.

+Tasks should not be invisible files or reside in invisible folders.  `METAQ` ignores any task file with '/.' in its absolute path.

 # FOLDER STRUCTURE

 By default METAQ looks in the `${METAQ}/priority` and `${METAQ}/todo` folders.
 However, by setting the optional `METAQ_TASK_FOLDERS` variable, the user may instead specify the folders that `METAQ` should look in for tasks.